turanct/immutio/README.md

 Usage
 -----------------------------

 Installing it is easy, just require `turanct/immutio` as a dependency in your `composer.json` file.
-You'll also need one of the transports (e.g. BuzzTransport)
+You'll also need one of the transports (e.g. [BuzzTransport](https://github.com/turanct/immutio-buzz)).

 ```json
 {